+Operators relying on either type of scrubber system face risks of equipment failure and the subsequent need to switch to more expensive sulphur compliant fuel if the scrubber breaks down.
 The advantage of installing scrubbers lies in the ability for the operator to burn traditional marine fuels for their main engines and generators.
 The alternative to installing scrubbers is to convert to the use of low sulphur fuels to limit the sulphur content at source.
-These fuels include marine diesel as well as the more recently developed low sulphur blends of intermediate fuels.
-While using such fuels enables operators to avoid the capital cost of installing scrubbers, the cost of diesel and the new blended fuels has traditionally been higher than heavy fuel oils and this gap is expected to continue and may, in fact, increase.
+These fuels include marine diesel as well as the more recently developed low sulphur blends of intermediate fuels, as well as biofuels.
+While using such fuels enables operators to avoid the capital cost of installing scrubbers, the cost of diesel and the new blended fuels has traditionally been higher than heavy fuel oils.
+This gap is expected to continue and may, in fact, increase.